AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 }
 ```

-Finally, let's expand the image to fit each social media platform's optimized dimensions and log the URL of the generated image:
+We can expand the image to fit each social media platform's optimized dimensions and log the URL of the generated image:

 ```js
 async function createSocialMediaRenditions(accessToken) {